StarGate01/paraview-dev/README.md

 ## Barycentric Coordinates

 The positions of the DOFs are specified in barycentric coordinates.
 See https://en.wikipedia.org/wiki/Barycentric_coordinate_system for more info.
 The nth coordinate relates to edge which is opposite of the nth vertex of the triangle.

+## ParaView

+In ParaView, you can use the *"Nonlinear Subdivision Level"* Slider in the advanced properties (click the little gear icon) to generate more geometry and smooth the cell.

 # Development